All Episodes

 So did Ernie Terrell, who was another fighter who fought him.

-He just beat everybody up, and then when in 1967, when the belt was taken from him because of the draft thing, it was during that period that Joe Frazier emerged on the scene and then George Foreman, which actually gave Ali some contemporaries.
+And then in 1967, when the belt was taken from him because of the draft thing, it was during that period that Joe Frazier emerged on the scene and then George Foreman, which actually gave Ali some contemporaries.

 The thing about boxing is you tend to remember fighters by their fights.

-And after Sonny listed, Ali really had nobody that was even close to him, so the fights were never epic or historic.
+And after Sonny listed, Ali really had nobody that was even close to him.

-Joe Frazier came along, and now we think of those three fights, which have been shown on TV all over the weekend, and the YouTube hits are in the zillions as defining.
+Joe Frazier came along, and now we think of those three fights, which have been shown on TV all over the weekend, and the YouTube hits are in the zillions, as defining.

-So by having that break imposed against his will in his career, it did allow the emergence of others who were became contemporaries that in the end created the fights that will he will probably be most remembered for.
+So by having that break imposed against his will in his career, it did allow the emergence of others who became contemporaries that in the end created the fights that he will probably be most remembered for.

 My name is Mark Belling sitting in for Rush Limbaugh.